MIME 類別 (IANA 媒體類別)

 POST / HTTP/1.1 Host: localhost:8000 User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10.9; rv:50.0) Gecko/20100101 Firefox/50.0 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8 Accept-Language: en-US,en;q=0.5 Accept-Encoding: gzip, deflate Connection: keep-alive Upgrade-Insecure-Requests: 1 Content-Type: multipart/form-data; boundary=---------------------------8721656041911415653955004498 Content-Length: 465 -----------------------------8721656041911415653955004498 Content-Disposition: form-data; name="myTextField" Test -----------------------------8721656041911415653955004498 Content-Disposition: form-data; name="myCheckBox" on -----------------------------8721656041911415653955004498 Content-Disposition: form-data; name="myFile"; filename="test.txt" Content-Type: text/plain Simple file. -----------------------------8721656041911415653955004498--

-Content-Type uses the
+Content-Type uses a

 HTTP/1.1 206 Partial Content Accept-Ranges: bytes Content-Type: multipart/byteranges; boundary=3d6b6a416f9b5 Content-Length: 385 --3d6b6a416f9b5 Content-Type: text/html Content-Range: bytes 100-200/1270 eta http-equiv="Content-type" content="text/html; charset=utf-8" /> <meta name="vieport" content --3d6b6a416f9b5 Content-Type: text/html Content-Range: bytes 300-400/1270 -color: #f0f0f2; margin: 0; padding: 0; font-family: "Open Sans", "Helvetica --3d6b6a416f9b5--

 Proprietary file types.
-Pay particular attention when serving a proprietary file type.
 Avoid using

-- Name suffixes are sometimes used, especially on Microsoft Windows systems.
-Not all operating systems consider these suffixes meaningful (especially Linux and Mac OS), and like an external MIME type, there is no guarantee they are correct.
+- Filename suffixes are sometimes used, especially on Microsoft Windows.
+Not all operating systems consider these suffixes meaningful (such as Linux and MacOS), and there is no guarantee they are correct.